logo

 Updating Nodes

-Similar to HTML, when registering a node, you provide an effect field, which is an array of the current node's props.
-When any of the props included in the effect change, the current React component will be re-rendered.
+Similar to HTML, register a node with an effect field—an array of the node’s props.
+When any listed prop changes, the React component re-renders.

 register({